 Mrs Rahila Waqass – Chair of Governors

-Adderley is an exceptional school for which I am honoured to have the opportunity to make a positive contribution towards as a Governor.
+Adderley Primary School is an exceptional school for which I am honoured to have the opportunity to male a positive contribution towards as a Governor.
 It is a school that really puts every child at the heart of what they do.
 Staff wellbeing is also a priority.
 It is a privilege to serve here as the Chair of Governors.

 Mrs Linda Rose – Vice Chair